On This Page:

 Do not attend the event if you are feeling unwell and are presenting COVID-19 symptoms.

-If you feel unwell, please stay home and get tested in line with the Victorian DHHS Guidelines available here.
+If you feel unwell, please stay home and get tested in line with the Victorian Department of Health Guidelines available here.

 If you begin to feel unwell when you are at the event, please report this to a member of staff.